 Barnes & Noble became a publicly traded company in 1993, and continued to grow throughout the 1990s, adding an e-commerce website, BN.com, and publishing capabilities.
 In 2009, the Company entered the eBook market and launched its NOOK® brand of e-Reading products, which provide a fun, easy-to-use and immersive digital reading experience.
 Over the past several years, the Company has introduced several devices in the tablet and e-Reader categories.

 In 2016, Barnes & Noble began introducing new prototype stores in select markets across the country, featuring a contemporary aesthetic with books at the center, expanded food and beverage offerings, and comfortable seating for a welcoming customer experience.

-At present, Barnes & Noble serves 620 communities in all 50 states, and remains the #1 book retailer in the United States.
+At present, Barnes & Noble serves over 600 communities in all 50 states, and remains the #1 book retailer in the United States.